DavidHe1127/Platy/experiments/nat-gateway/README.md

 ## NAT Gateway

 Given time constraint, will not implement it.

+### How it works

+The main route table sends internet traffic from the instances in the private subnet to the NAT gateway.
+The NAT gateway sends the traffic to the internet gateway using the NAT gateway’s Elastic IP address as the source IP address.

 ### Step-by-step